AdobeDocs/experience-platform.de-DE/help/sources/tutorials/ui/monitor.md

 ---

-# Überwachen von Konten und Datenflüssen in der Benutzeroberfläche
+# Monitor accounts and dataflows in the UI

-Die Source Connectors in Adobe Experience Platform bieten die Möglichkeit, extern beschaffte Daten planmäßig zu erfassen.
+Source connectors in Adobe Experience Platform provide the ability to ingest externally sourced data on a scheduled basis.
 This tutorial provides steps for viewing existing accounts and dataflows from the *[!UICONTROL Sources]* workspace.

 ## Erste Schritte